Curriculum Vitae

 Similar to the resume, a CV should be tailored to the position one is applying for.
 If the position applied for has a teaching focus, teaching experiences and credentials should be emphasized; if it is a research position, research experiences and credentials should be emphasized.

-A CV should be tailored to the application position.
-However, as an example, a typical template of a CV usually includes the following:
+A CV should be tailored to the application position and include the following:

 Contact Information